Brandon Crawford Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.1 K/9, the second-worst in MLB.
+- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in the league.

-- The Tigers have a 5.97 team ERA that ranks 29th across all league pitching staffs.
+- The Tigers' 5.88 team ERA ranks 29th across all MLB pitching staffs.

-- The Tigers allow the second-most home runs in baseball (23 total, 1.8 per game).
+- Tigers pitchers combine to surrender the second-most home runs in baseball (25 total, 1.8 per game).

-- Lorenzen makes his first start of the season for the Tigers.
+- Boyd (0-1) starts for the Tigers, his third of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 31-year-old righty, started and went six scoreless innings against the Oakland Athletics.
+- In his most recent appearance -- in relief on Saturday -- the left-hander tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.